Frequently Asked Questions (updated May 10, 2008)

 Q: Why Angry Alien?

-Q: Does the 30-Second Bunnies Theatre Troupe have an agent?
+Q: Does the 30-Second Bunnies Theatre Troupe have a manager?

 A: Yes!
 His name is Duck.